oander03/oander03/README.md

 I'm an **Electrical Engineering student at UBC** with a strong interest in building, optimizing, and visualizing systems.

-### What I do
-- Build **personal engineering projects** to deepen my understanding of hardware and software
-- Enjoy the **creative and visual side of design**, from concept to implementation
-- I also love **optimizing** systems to be faster, cleaner, more efficient and better

 ### Skills & Experience

 <table>